[Blog updated February 2020, with thanks to Dr. Andrew Peregrine for his suggestions.]

-There’s a lot of hype in the media about ticks right now – like this cartoon that has popped up on Facebook.
+There’s a lot of ongoing hype in the media about ticks – like this cartoon that popped up on Facebook a while back.

 This kind of fear-mongering is concerning.
 It’s very reasonable to be informed, watchful and responsible, and quite another thing to make people afraid to go outdoors.

 Tick numbers in Ontario are indeed increasing, but so far at a relatively modest rate.
-Climate change is driving ticks’ ability to establish further north, and certainly Lyme disease in people in Ontario has increased sharply, from 144 reported cases in 2009 to 992 in 2016.
-That’s still a low prevalence, 2.7/100,000, or 0.0027%.
+Climate change is driving ticks’ ability to establish further north, and certainly Lyme disease in people in Ontario has increased in the past few years, from 144 reported cases in 2009 to 624 in 2018.
+That’s still a low prevalence, 4.3/100,000, or 0.0043%.

 I spoke to Dr. Andrew Peregrine, Professor of Parasitology at the Ontario Veterinary College, about what shelters should be aware of and what we should be doing about ticks.
 I’ve also drawn on several other sources, which are acknowledged below.
 Many thanks to Dr. Peregrine for his help!